-In some cases, it is difficult to place the termination close to the AD8175 due to space constraints, differential routing, and large resistor footprints.
-A preferable solution in this case is to maintain a controlled transmission line past the AD8175 inputs and terminate the end of the line.
+In some cases, it is difficult to place the termination close to the AD8178 due to space constraints, differential routing, and large resistor footprints.
+A preferable solution in this case is to maintain a controlled transmission line past the AD8178 inputs and terminate the end of the line.
 This is known as fly-by termination.
-The input impedance of the AD8175 is large enough and stub length inside the package is small enough that this works well in practice.
-Implementation of fly-by input termination often includes bringing the signal in on one routing layer, then passing through a filled via under the AD8175 input ball, then back out to termination on another signal layer.
+The input impedance of the AD8178 is large enough, and stub length inside the package is small enough, that this works well in practice.
+Implementation of fly-by input termination often includes bringing the signal in on one routing layer, then passing through a filled via under the AD8178 input ball, then back out to termination on another signal layer.
 In this case, care must be taken to tie the reference ground planes together near the signal via if the signal layers are referenced to different ground planes.

-Figure 53.
-Fly-By Input Termination (Grounds for the two transmission lines shown must be tied together close to the INn pin)
+Figure 52.
+Fly-By Input Termination.
+(Grounds for the two transmission lines shown must be tied together close to the INn pin.)

-If multiple AD8175s are to be driven in parallel, a fly-by input termination scheme is very useful, but the distance from each AD8175 input to the driven input transmission line is a stub that should be minimized in length and parasitics using the discussed guidelines.
+If multiple AD8178s are to be driven in parallel, a fly-by input termination scheme is very useful, but the distance from each AD8178 input to the driven input transmission line is a stub that should be minimized in length and parasitics by using the discussed guidelines.

-When driving the AD8175 single-endedly, the undriven input is often terminated with a resistance in order to balance the input stage.
-It can be seen that by terminating the undriven input with a resistor of one-half the characteristic impedance, the input stage will be perfectly balanced (25 Ω , for example, to balance the two parallel 50 Ω terminations on the driven input).
+When driving the AD8178 single-endedly, the undriven input is often terminated with a resistance to balance the input stage.
+By terminating the undriven input with a resistor of one-half the characteristic impedance, the input stage is perfectly balanced (25 Ω , for example, to balance the two parallel 50 Ω terminations on the driven input).
 However, due to the feedback in the input receiver, there is high speed signal current leaving the undriven input.
-In order to terminate this high speed signal, proper transmission line techniques should be used.
+To terminate this high speed signal, proper transmission line techniques should be used.
 One solution is to adjust the trace width to create a transmission line of half the characteristic impedance and terminate the far end with this resistance (25 Ω in a 50 Ω system).
-This is not often practical as trace widths become large.
-In most cases, the best practical solution is to place the half-characteristic impedance resistor as close as possible (preferably less than 1.5 cm away) and to reduce the parasitics of the stub (by removing the ground plane under the stub, for example).
+This is not often practical because trace widths become large.
+In most cases, the best practical solution is to place the half-characteristic impedance resistor as close as possible (preferably less than 1.5 cm away) and reduce the parasitics of the stub (by removing the ground plane under the stub, for example).
 In either case, the designer must decide if the layout complexity created by a balanced, terminated solution is preferable to simply grounding the undriven input at the ball with no trace.

 While the examples discussed so far are for input termination, the theory is similar for output back-termination.
-Taking the AD8175 as an ideal voltage source, any distance of routing between the AD8175 and a back-termination resistor will be an impedance mismatch that potentially creates reflections.
-For this reason, back-termination resistors should also be placed close to the AD8175.
-In practice, because back-termination resistors are series elements, they can be placed close to the AD8175 outputs.
+Taking the AD8178 as an ideal voltage source, any distance of routing between the AD8178 and a back-termination resistor is an impedance mismatch that potentially creates reflections.
+For this reason, back-termination resistors should also be placed close to the AD8178.
+In practice, because back-termination resistors are series elements, they can be placed close to the AD8178 outputs.

-Finally, the AD8175 pinout allows the user to bring the outputs out as surface traces to the back-termination resistors.
-The designer can avoid creating stubs and reflections by keeping the AD8175 output signal path on the surface of the board.
+Finally, the AD8178 pinout allows the user to bring the outputs out as surface traces to the back-termination resistors.
+The designer can avoid creating stubs and reflections by keeping the AD8178 output signal path on the surface of the board.
 A stub is created when a top-to-bottom via connection is made on the output signal path that is perpendicular to the signal flow.

-Figure 54.
-Evaluation Board Block Diagram
+Figure 53.
+Evaluation Board Schematic